Looks like your screen is a bit too small

-The City of Barrie’s Historic Neighbourhood Strategy is a community planning initiative unlike any other undertaken by the City of Barrie.
-Driven by residents of the local neighbourhoods, the Historic Neighbourhood Strategy will address the livability and sustainability of Barrie’s historical City Centre, which has been identified in the Province’s Places to Grow Plan as an area for residential and employment intensification.
-Learn more about this initiative and find out how you can get involved at http://hns.barrie.ca/
+The Historic Neighbourhood Strategy is a unique community-planning initiative.
+Driven by residents of different neighbourhoods, the Strategy addresses the livability and sustainability of Barrie’s historical City Centre, identified in the Province’s Places to Grow plan as an area for residential and employment intensification.
+Learn about HNS and how you can get involved!

 Below are some carvings that have enhanced our public spaces.
 The Department of Culture encourages all City residents to view these works of arts.

 - Colin Partridge was selected to carve a tree located at the corner of Hurst Drive and Tollendal Mill Road, close to the Gables property, and he chose an interesting pattern of creative faces.